stratapp/stratapp-website/index.md

   title: thrive
   text: free the talent of all generations to thrive on this new way of thinking and
     working
-seo_title: "#stratapp | strategy execution software"
+seo_title: "#stratapp | strategy execution software for every employee"
-seo_description: seamlessly execute strategy and day to day work in one place; strategy execution SaaS application for all roles, levels and generations
+seo_description: Seamlessly execute strategy and day to day work in one place.
+Strategy and business planning software for all roles, levels and generations
 feature_image: "/uploads/feature image - home page 2.JPG"
 stratapp_features:
 - feature_title: culture elevation